-(i) Banks shall reframe their Cheque Collection Policies (CCPs) covering local and outstation cheque collection as per the timeframe prescribed by the Commission.
+- (i) Banks shall reframe their Cheque Collection Policies (CCPs) covering local and outstation cheque collection as per the timeframe prescribed by the Commission. - (ii) For local cheques credit and debit shall be given on the same day or at the most the next day of their presentation in clearing.
+Ideally, in respect of local clearing, banks shall

-- (ii) For local cheques credit and debit shall be given on the same day or at the most the next day of their presentation in clearing.
-Ideally, in respect of local clearing, banks shall permit usage of the shadow credit afforded to the customer accounts immediately after closure of relative return clearing and in any case withdrawal shall be allowed on the same day or maximum within an hour of commencement of business on the next working day, subject to usual safeguards. - (iii) Timeframe for collection of cheques drawn on State Capitals / major cities / other locations to be 7/10/14 days respectively.
+- (iii) Timeframe for collection of cheques drawn on State Capitals / major cities / other locations to be 7/10/14 days respectively.
 If there is any delay in collection beyond this period, interest at the rate specified in the CCP of the bank, shall be paid.
 In case the rate is not specified in the CCP, the applicable rate shall be the interest rate on Fixed Deposits for the corresponding maturity.
-The timeframe for collection specified by the Commission shall be treated as outer limit and credit shall be afforded if the process gets completed earlier. - (iv) Banks shall not decline to accept outstation cheques deposited by its customers for collection. - (v) Banks shall give wide publicity to the CCP by prominently displaying salient features thereof in bold and visible letters on the notice board at its branches. - (vi) A copy of the complete CCP shall be made available by the branch manager, if the customers require so.
+The timeframe for collection specified by the Commission shall be treated as outer limit and credit shall be afforded if the process gets completed earlier. - (iv) Banks shall not decline to accept outstation cheques deposited by its customers for collection. - (v) Banks shall give wide publicity to the CCP by prominently displaying salient features thereof in bold and visible letters on the notice board at their branches. - (vi) A copy of the complete CCP shall be made available by the branch manager, if the customers require so.